 Quickstart

-SSV is a permissionless network that enables the distribution of validator operations between non-trusting operators.
-If you're new to SSV network, go through the Learn section to understand its core concepts first.
+SSV Network is a permissionless network that distributes validator operations across non-trusting operators.
+If you're new to SSV Network, start with the Learn section to understand the core concepts.

-This guide explains how to generate validator keys, split them into key shares, and register them on the Hoodi testnet via the SSV-SDK.
+This guide shows how to generate validator keys, split them into keyshares, and register them on the Hoodi testnet with the SSV SDK.

 Introduction

-- Quickstart guide below shows how to automate bulk validator registration.
+- The quickstart below shows how to automate bulk validator registration.

-- On-chain data is made available via Subgraph and the SSV API (e.g. operator metadata).
+- On-chain data is available through the SSV Subgraph and the SSV API for items such as operator metadata.

 Overview